 Initial treatment for localized, low-risk prostate cancer (September 2016)

 There are many options for treating men with localized, low-risk prostate cancer.
-The most extensive data comparing these options come from the Prostate testing for cancer and Treatment (ProtecT) trial, in which 1653 patients with localized, low-risk prostate cancer were randomly assigned to active surveillance, radical prostatectomy, or radiation therapy (RT) [21,22].
+The most extensive data comparing these options come from the Prostate testing for cancer and Treatment (ProtecT) trial, in which 1653 patients with localized, low-risk prostate cancer were randomly assigned to active monitoring of serum PSA, radical prostatectomy, or radiation therapy (RT) [27,28].
 At a median follow-up of 10 years, there was no difference in 10-year overall survival, which was approximately 99 percent for all three groups.
 However, the incidence of metastases was increased in patients randomized to active surveillance (6.3 per 1000 person-years versus 2.4 and 3.0 for those managed with radical prostatectomy or RT).
 Longer follow-up will be required to know whether the higher incidence of metastatic disease affects cancer-specific mortality, overall mortality, or quality of life.
 Decisions regarding the choice of treatment continue to be individualized based upon a consideration of patient age, comorbidity, and patient preferences.
 (See "Initial approach to low- and very low-risk clinically localized prostate cancer", section on 'ProtecT trial'.)